-Prerequisite: BIO203L or BIO203V or permission of the Academic Department.
+Prerequisite: BIO203L, or permission of the Academic Department.
+Laboratory fee required.

 BIO226 Botany

 Botany is a study of vascular and non-vascular plants.
 In this course, students will focus on the macroscopic and microscopic anatomy of vascular and non-vascular plants as well as the physiology and ecology of representative species from the major plant phyla (divisions).
 Prerequisite: BIO144.